No application required.

-- Must be classed as a Home fee paying student.
+- Must be classed as a Home fee paying student based on the UK government regulations.
 Applicants who are unsure of their fee status should note Brunel uses the information they have provided in their application form to assess fee status against regulations set by the UK government.
 For information on these regulations please visit the independent organisation UKCISA’s website.

-- Must be ordinarily resident in the UK (includes those living in England, Wales, Northern Ireland, Scotland).
+- Must be ordinarily resident in the UK (includes those living in England, Wales, Northern Ireland and Scotland).

 - Must have consented to the sharing of household income submitted to the Student Loans Company (SLC).
 Applicants should note that without consenting to share their information Brunel cannot access any information relating to Household Income.
 This will result in the applicant not being considered for this award.

 - Must come from a low income household (£25,000 pa or less, as defined in the ‘Eligibility Definitions’ below).
-Please note clearing applicants must ensure that they inform the (SLC) at the earliest opportunity that they are attending Brunel University London.
-This will then ensure that the SLC can provide relevant evidence that the applicant meets this condition by 1st September 2021.
-Failure to do this will result in the applicant not being considered for this award.
+Please note all applicants, but particularly clearing applicants must ensure that they inform the Student Loans Company (SLC) at the earliest opportunity that they are attending Brunel.
+This will then ensure that the SLC can provide relevant evidence that the applicant meets this condition by 16th September 2022 (SLC application must be approved no later than this date).
+Failure to do this or if the applicants SLC assessment and application have not been approved by 16th September will result in the applicant not being considered for this award.

 AND must meet at least one of the following under-represented criteria (as defined in the 'Eligibility Definitions' below):

 - Resident in a ‘Low Participation Neighbourhood’ as defined in the ‘Eligibility Definitions’ below.